-The Canon EOS-1D Mark IV and the Canon EOS-1Ds Mark III are two professional cameras that were announced, respectively, in October 2009 and August 2007.
+The Canon EOS-1D Mark IV and the Canon EOS-1Ds Mark III are two professional cameras that were revealed to the public, respectively, in October 2009 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and a full frame (1Ds Mark III) sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 1Ds Mark III provides 21 MP.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 1Ds Mark III provides 21 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1Ds Mark III is somewhat smaller (2 percent) than the Canon 1D Mark IV.
 However, the 1Ds Mark III is markedly heavier (13 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 1D Mark IV was launched at a markedly lower price (by 38 percent) than the 1Ds Mark III, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Canon 1D Mark IV features an APS-H sensor and the Canon 1Ds Mark III a full frame sensor.
 The sensor area in the 1Ds Mark III is 66 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.